Listed below are all of the speakers Chessie is proud to bring in for 2018! Check back for full bios on each speaker.

 Each year, she speaks to professionals and industry groups nationally and internationally.
 She writes articles for several other trade magazines to share the findings of her consumer research studies.
 She was co-chair of the AmericanHort (formerly OFA) Garden Center Committee for several years and now serves on their Retail Committee.
 Dr. Behe has served as chair of a USDA regional project committee where horticulturists and agricultural economists work collaboratively on consumer and economic challenges facing the ornamental horticulture industry.
 In 2013, she was awarded the National Service Award by the Michigan Floral Association and, in 2012, was named the Outstanding Established Teacher in the College of Agriculture.
 In 2016, she was awarded the Outstanding Extension Specialist in Michigan.
 She can be contacted at firstname.lastname@example.org or at 517-353-0346.

 Mr. Steve Black

-Steve Black is Owner and Operator of Raemelton Farm, Adamstown Md.
-Raemelton Farm produces caliper B&B trees and shrubs for the Mid-Atlantic and Northeastern markets.
-Steve started the farm in 2004 .
-Raemelton makes use the latest in drip irrigation, Integrated Pest Management, soil conservation practices, and improved plant selections.
-In addition to farming, Steve is President of the MNLGA.
-Prior to entering the Green Industry, Steve was involved in International Affairs and arms control verification.
+Prior to entering the Green Industry, he was involved in International Affairs and arms control verification.
 He holds a BS in Public Policy, an MS in Public and International Affairs, served as a Fellow at the Kennedy School of Government, and is certified to write his own Nutrient Management Plans.

 Dr. Mark Carroll